ionic-team/ionic-docs/src/pages/react/slides.md

 import '@ionic/react/css/ionic-swiper.css';
 ```

-Swiper has a complete list of the stylesheets you can import here: [https://swiperjs.com/react#styles](https://swiperjs.com/react#styles).
+Swiper has a complete list of the stylesheets you can import here: <a href="https://swiperjs.com/react#styles" target="_blank" rel="noopener noreferrer">https://swiperjs.com/react#styles</a>.

 ## Using Components